- Like

 Pests and Diseases

-Cherry is susceptible to spider mites, thrips, aphids, critters, and fruit fly.
+Cherry is susceptible to spider mites, thrips, aphids, critters, and fruit flies.
 Keep them at bay using organic neem oil solutions.
 Avoid overwatering the plant to keep most of the potential diseases at bay.

 Harvesting Cherry